ANDREWAHN-UK/MS-one-more-turn/README.md

 •	Scroll to top (Crusader Kings 2, Tabletop, Digital sections)
 •	Return to digital reviews section (in placeholder, Crusader Kings 2 sections)
 •	Return to tabletop reviews section (in placeholder section) These have been tested and adjusted at various viewports, so there is consistent styling, specifically that the text is removed, and a heavier reliance placed on icons at smaller viewports.
+The colour scheming for these accords with the header and footer, to maintain visual consistency.

 I used Opera, Edge, Firefox and Chrome, and tested this, along with general usability using the dev tools there.
 Dev tools in chrome by right click + inspect + toggle device toolbar + select various devices.
  In Opera right click + inspect + toggle device toolbar + select various devices.
 I In firefox, right click + responsive design mode (ctrl+shift+m) + select various devices.
 NB that firefox displays this all at the bottom, not the right side like the others.
 In Edge right click + inspect + toggle device emulation + select various devices.

-Screenshots showing the testing are available from the "screenshots for testing" folder: https://github.com/ANDREWAHN-UK/MS-ONE/blob/master/screenshots-for-testing

-I used https://validator.w3.org to validate the html and https://jigsaw.w3.org/css-validator/ to validate the CSS.
+Screenshots showing the testing are available from the "screenshots for testing" folder: https://github.com/ANDREWAHN-UK/MS-ONE/blob/master/screenshots-for-testing I used https://validator.w3.org to validate the html and https://jigsaw.w3.org/css-validator/ to validate the CSS.
 There were some minor errors (like lone div tags) in the HTMl but the CSS threw up very many errors, ALL of them related to Bootstrap, saying things like "ms flex box not recognised."
 I did not encounter many bugs the second time around, although I did have some issues positioning the text form for the contact webpage.
 I solved that by initially setting all margins to auto, and using "justify content center," "align items center (when needed,)" and then adjusting the margins and padding to get the desired appearance.
 I also had some issues with gaps appearing between images, with white space showing, which was not wanted.
 I solved this by using "no gutters" when constructing the rows and columns.
 Lastly, the images in the review pages were not displaying correctly on Tablets, namely the Kindle HDX and iPad, but not the iPad Pro.
 Experimenting revealed that "col-md-6" was causing images to take up only half the row, so removing it fixed this issue.
 Feedback from the initial submission indicated some issues with errant html commenting in the deployed code, alongside issues with viewports, especially on the iPad and Kindle formats.
 These have been resolved.
 There was an image in the crusader Kings 2 review that was causing problems on smaller viewports, setting the CSS here to max-width: 100% solved the problem.
 Further testing was done with friends and family, using fresh eyes to test the UX, most notably ease of navigation between pages, and visibility of text against coloured backgrounds.
 Results of this testing led to the introduction of the aforementioned buttons and an introduction at the start of the Tabletop and Digital reviews sections.
 There were some readability issues with the Crusader Kings 2 review, rectified by adjusting the margin-top and the padding properties, also tested on all viewports.

 8. Deployment:
 ________________________________________